clarktrimble/ba-blog/content/blog/funhouse/index.md

 ### Column Oriented

-Many aspects contributing to the performance claimed by ClickHouse are beyond the scope of this post, but my guess is that "column-oriented" is the killer feature.
+Many aspects contributing to the performance talked up by ClickHouse are beyond the scope of this post, and "column-oriented" is in the tag-line and therefore likely to be a heavy hitter.
 Columns of table are stored apart from each other, which allows for better compression and so forth.

-Where column-oriented started to click for me was in a gem of an article in the docs about [sparse primary indexes](https://clickhouse.com/docs/en/optimize/sparse-primary-indexes).
+Where column-oriented started to click for me was in a gem of an article about [sparse primary indexes](https://clickhouse.com/docs/en/optimize/sparse-primary-indexes).
-In describing how the primary and secondary indexes work in ClickHouse, one is necessarily exposed to the granular, or blocky, nature of how data is written and read.
+In describing how the primary and secondary indexes behave, one is necessarily exposed to the granular, or blocky, nature of how data is written and read.
 Individual rows are not directly accessible.
-The closest you can get is the block in which a row is to be found.
+The closest you can get is to process the block in which a row is to be found.
+Typically these blocks, or granules, are as large as 8192 records, almost 3 orders of magnitude.

-Of course, you can write a query that returns a row, but ClickHouse will grab at least one block, or quite possibly all of them, and discard the rest.
+Of course, you can write a query that returns a single row, but ClickHouse will grab at least one block, or quite possibly all of them if your indexing doesn't support it, and discard the rest of the data.
 However, when you want data in bulk, a system built around getting and putting blocks of it can out-perform one that is not.

-Ok, column-oriented bulk, this is good for ?.., well, analysis.
+Ok, column-oriented bulk, this is good for ?.., well -- analysis.
 Say you've got weblogs of the form: timestamp, domain, path, response code, and elapsed time.
 An aggregation can be used to transform the logged data into stats like requests per unit time, or paths taking longer than they did yesterday to respond.
-And those or other stats can be rolled up for less detailed views.
+And those or other stats can be rolled up for higher-level views.
-Weblogs are the prototypical data firehose, so handling them with efficiency and performance in mind will be advantageous.
+Weblogs are the proverbial data firehose, so handling them with efficiency and performance in mind will be advantageous.

+So, yeah, starting to get a feel for column-oriented, but let's dig a little more.

 ## Golang Client

-When trying to get familiar with a new back-end, there's nothing like starting an instance and programmatically writing and reading a little data.
+When trying to get to know a new back-end, there's nothing like starting an instance and programmatically writing and reading a little data.

 Turning to the Golang hammer, we have a choice of client libraries!: